-Control Center

-When in the Windows Desktop application (not in the Start screen) press the Fn + Esc key combination, or double-click the icon in the notification area of the taskbar to toggle the Control Center on/off.
-The Control Center gives quick access to frequently used controls and enables you to quickly turn the camera/touch pad on/off.
-You can also configure the keyboard LED Device settings from the Control Center (see Appendix B).
+Run the Control Center from the Windows Start menu \bigcirc or use the Fn + Esc key combination, or double-click the icon \bigcirc in the notification area of the taskbar.
+The Control Center provides quick access to Power Modes, Fan settings and LED Keyboard configuration (see Appendix B).

-Figure 1 - 5 - Control Center
+Figure 1 - 4 - Control Center